-Graptoveria Debbie is a special hybrid succulent that brings colors such as blueish-purple, pink, and orange to your garden.
+Graptoveria Debbie of the Crassulaceae family is a special hybrid succulent that brings colors such as blueish-purple, pink, and orange to your garden.
 Even though this plant is very beautiful, it is easy to grow and care for.
 In this article, you will learn special tips to grow Graptoveria ‘Debbie’.

 What Is Graptoveria Debbie?

 Graptoveria Debbie is a special succulent that has been named after Debbie Foster, a daughter of Bob Foster.
 This species is a hybrid of Graptopetalum amethystinum and Echeveria sp.

 It is a very beautiful species as it comes in multiple colors.
 It can be pink, purple, or even orange according to the growing condition.
 It is among the most common Graptoveria species.